Kaspersky expands cybersecurity education to tackle rising digital risks

 5W1H summary:

-2. University collaborations
+2. University collaborations worldwide

-3. Training for diverse professionals
+3. Training diverse professionals

-Why1.
+Why 1.
 Rising cyber risks

-2. Need for digital safety
+2. Ensure digital safety

-3. Build future-ready workforce
+3. Build future workforce

 2. Trishia Octaviano